BioBam/wdk-lib/API.md

 Create an input from a step input, using the same ID and type.

+It also copies the default value, the optional flag, and the doc.

 ###### `scope`<sup>Required</sup> <a name="scope" id="wdk-lib.Input.fromStepInput.parameter.scope"></a>

 - *Type:* <a href="#wdk-lib.Construct">Construct</a>